mmilano/SidePanelCollapse/README.md

 1. A close button
 1. The ESCAPE key
 1. Clicking the backdrop
-1. Clicking a link (in the panel)
+1. Clicking a link (in the side panel)

 The first three of these are mostly straightforward.
 The fourth is not.

 ### A Close Button

 SidePanelCollapse allows for a close `<button>` element within the vertical panel or on the page.
-For example, in the demos, this is the glyph "X" in the side header bar that overlaps and covers the opening menu glyph (&#9776;).
+For example, in the demos, this is the glyph "X" in the side header bar.

 The default CSS selector for the close button is `.sidePanel-close`.
 Give the option `sidePanelCloseElement` a custom CSS selector on initialization to target a differently-named closing element that adheres to the Bootstrap collapse `.navbar-toggler` requirements.
 Or it can be given a value of `false`.
 In that case, no separate close button will be initialized by the library, and the other closing methods can be relied upon.